dealoux/tenchikatori-toes/README.md

 ## Development

 After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm run dev` and navigate to http://localhost:3000.
+Then, you can start the local development server by running `npm run dev` and navigate to localhost.

 ## Production

 After running `npm run build`, the files you need for production will be on the `dist` folder.
-To test code on your `dist` folder, run `npm run serve` and navigate to http://localhost:5000
+To test code on your `dist` folder, run `npm run serve` and navigate to localhost